Mellanox/libvma/README.txt

 rings in the system.
 Each ring consume VMA_RX_WRE buffers.]
 Use a value of 0 for unlimited number of rings.
 Default value is 0 (no limit)

+VMA_RING_DEV_MEM_TX
+Limit the number of device memory
+Use a value of 0 in oreder to disable
+Default value is 20480

 VMA_RX_BUFS
 Number Rx data buffer elements allocation for the processes.
 These data buffers